 The crossover frequency is the frequency at which the overall loop (system) gain is 0 dB (H = 1 V/V).
-It is recommended for current-mode converters, such as the ADP1872, that the user set the crossover frequency between $1/10^{\text{th}}$ and $1/15^{\text{th}}$ of the switching frequency.
+For current-mode converters such as the ADP1882, it is recommended that the user set the crossover frequency between 1/10 and 1/15 of the switching frequency.